thevpc/hadra-lang/README.md

     }
 ```

-more documentation under doc folder...
+more documentation under in the [open ebook](doc/ebook/hadra-lang-book.md)